martasumyk/finite_automaton/README.md

 - air alarm (not every day, may be at night)

-Also, there are random events that can affect my usual scedule: rain, exams and
+Also, there are random events that can affect my usual scedule: rain, air alarm etc.